 4. Contractors missed Addenda

-Most tendering and bidding processes have a form that is required to fill out by contractors when it comes to acknowledging addenda.
+Most tendering and bidding processes have a form that contractors fill out when it comes to acknowledging addenda.
 These forms are typically manual and received at the same time of bid submission.

-The problem is that if an addendum is missed it typically disqualifies a bid, which is a waste of time for the bidder and the bid-calling authority.
+The problem is that if a contractor misses an addendum it typically disqualifies a bid, which is a waste of time for the bidder and the bid-calling authority.

-In order to prevent this, you could email or call all bidders prior to the closing date to ensure they’ve received the addenda, or you could automate this by using web-based software that records whether or not your bidders have received and read the addenda.
+In order to prevent these sorts of non-compliant bids, you could email or call all bidders prior to the closing date to ensure they’ve received the addenda, or you could automate this by using web-based software that records whether or not your bidders have received and read the addenda.
 That way when you open up the results, you are confident that they are all comparable and complete.

 5. Contractors have not visited the site prior to bid submission: